 When callers dial your phone number, they’re probably imagining a physical phone ringing somewhere amidst your storefront or office.
 The voice on the end of the line?
 Many callers assume it’s one of your employees.
 And why shouldn’t they – after all, we take for granted that the person with whom we’re speaking is, indeed, sitting in that building and working for the company that we call.
 These assumptions are harmless, and banking on them in your business strategy can be incredibly effective.

 While it’s never a good idea to mislead your customers, you can take advantage of the assumptions society at large makes about phone calls.
 If a customer calls your phone number and speaks to representative who is actually a remote contract worker in a call center, they will probably never know the difference.
-Done right, using an outsourced partner in this manner is actually a great way to lower labor costs while cultivating a strong brand image and improving customer satisfaction.
+Done right, using an outsourced receptionist in this manner is actually a great way to lower labor costs while cultivating a strong brand image and improving customer satisfaction.

 Walk a Mile in the Customer’s Shoes